 Let’s talk about what best serves you and how to differently approach family to improve your wellbeing.
 My primary speciality is helping authentic, deep-feeling professionals & millennials heal from:

 - Developmental (childhood) trauma

 - Emotional neglect

 - Adult child of parent with mental health concern(s):

 - i.e., Borderline Personality Disorder, Narcissistic Personality Disorder, Alcoholism/Alcohol Dependency, Bipolar I Disorder, Depressive disorders, etc.

 Friendships crucially shape our daily lives and interpersonal support and are equally useful to process in therapy.
-Your friendships show much about your attachment style and hurts, your past, and where is hard to determine your needs or vulnerability level.
-You might be reflecting on: the depths of your friendships; whether you “burden” friends with your emotions; why you keep or wish to disconnect from certain friends; whether your needs get met in a friendship; possible social anxiety; fears of the ebb and flow of number of friends; etc.
+You can learn a lot from friendships about your attachment style, your past, and where it’s hard to determine your needs or vulnerability level.
+You might be reflecting on: the depths of your friendships; whether you “burden” friends with your emotions; why you keep or wish to disconnect from certain friends; whether your needs get met in a friendship; possible social anxiety; fears of the ebb and flow of the number of friends; etc.

-Know yourself better by learning how you connect with your friends in order to fine-tune your support network and get more of what you need.
+Know yourself better through friendship in order to fine-tune your support network and get more of what you need.